University of Mobile: Residential life

 At its inception, Mobile College was entirely a commuter school until the first residence halls, Arendall and Bedsole Halls (originally named East and West Dorms, respectively), were completed.
 Along with Arendall and Bedsole, President Weaver also oversaw the addition of housing cottages, which would eventually be named Avery Woods.
 President Magnoli oversaw the addition of the university's fourth student housing unit, the 3-storied Ingram Hall.
-Under President Foley the university residential area expanded to include Samford Hall, Faulkner Hall, and the Timbers.
+Under President Foley the university residential area expanded to include Samford Hall, Faulkner Hall, and the Timbers, renamed Foley Hall in 2023.

 Athletics

 The Mobile athletic teams are called the Rams.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Southern States Athletic Conference (SSAC; formerly known as Georgia–Alabama–Carolina Conference (GACC) until after the 2003–04 school year) since the 2010–11 academic year.
+The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Southern States Athletic Conference (SSAC; formerly known as Georgia–Alabama–Carolina Conference (GACC) until spring 2004) since the 2010–11 academic year.
 The Rams previously competed in the Gulf Coast Athletic Conference (GCAC) from 1985–86 to 2009–10.

 Mobile competes in 22 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, golf, soccer, tennis and track and field (indoor and outdoor); while women's sports include basketball, beach volleyball, bowling, cross country, golf, soccer, softball, tennis, track and field (indoor and outdoor) and volleyball; and co-ed sports include competitive cheer and spirit squad.

-Overview

 The university colors are garnet, black and gray, and a ram is the mascot.
 The school's intercollegiate program began in 1985 as one of the first acts of the newly appointed President Magnoli.
 The university has won national championships in men's tennis in 1993; women's tennis (1994); men's golf, men's tennis, and women's soccer in 1997; women's golf (1998); men's soccer (2002); and women's softball (2006).